AninditaBasu/AninditaBasu/docs/index.rst

 .. admonition:: What is Internet Archive?

-   Once upon a time, there was the Library of Alexandria, which housed thousands of papyrus scrolls and codices.
-It was available to scholars and students.
+   Once upon a time, there was the Library of Alexandria, which housed thousands of papyrus scrolls and codices 📜 It was available to scholars and students.

-   Today, there's Internet Archive, which contains thousands of books, videos, pictures, music, games, websites, cultural artifacts, and more.
-All of these are in digital form and freely available to anyone with an internet connection (`read about Internet Archive <https://archive.org/about/>`_).
+   Today, there's Internet Archive, which contains thousands of books, videos, pictures, music, games, websites, cultural artifacts, and more 📚 📜 🗞️ 📺 🎬 🎼  📼 📻 All of these are in digital form and freely available to anyone with an internet connection (`read more about Internet Archive... <https://archive.org/about/>`_).

 This portal contains information to help you access data from, integrate with, or contribute to Internet Archive.

 Some of the things that you can do are:

--  Use the APIs and services to read data, for example, see what the first edition of Shakespeare's *Hamlet* looked like.
+-  Use the APIs and services to read data, for example, see what the first edition of Shakespeare's *Hamlet* 💀 looked like.
 -  Update or modify data, for example, change the metadata of an item.
 -  Upload items.
 For example, add a video file to Internet Archive.

 .. tip::
-   A complete list of the APIs and services is at :doc:`index-apis`, and some step-by-step tutorials are at :doc:`index-tutorials`.
+   -  A complete list of the APIs and services is at :doc:`index-apis`.
+   -  Some step-by-step tutorials are at :doc:`index-tutorials`.

 How to use this portal
 -----------------------